Company description

 Who You Are:

-You are passionate about FoodCorps’ mission and have a demonstrated dedication to teaching elementary, middle, and/or high school students.
-You have experience with developing and teaching both traditional and project-based units of study for students of different grade levels.
-You have facilitated adult learning spaces modeling best practices.
-You are driven by the goal of ensuring all students have access to hands-on food education that is quality, aligned, and consistent from region to region.
-You are skilled at developing and leading hard-working teams through periods of change, cultivating trust, collaboration, and accountability.
+You are passionate about FoodCorps' mission and have demonstrated success in writing and designing hands-on and culturally affirming curriculum for grades K-5.
+You have a deep knowledge of writing literacy-rich curriculum that also supports student agency and voice.
+You have working knowledge and experience with food education, food literacy, and/or nutrition education.
 You are exceptional at building relationships, both internally and externally, and enjoy working across teams and departments to establish shared goals aimed at achieving organization-wide impact.
 You find value in program evaluation and measurement, using data to drive decision-making.
 You are adept at seeking and using feedback to craft your work.

 The Manager of Curriculum and Content will be expected to travel out-of-state up to five times throughout the year.
 More travel might be required to support progress-monitoring of the revised curriculum and student outcomes.